-The Company's results for the three and six months ended June 30, 2021 include full period results from all locations.
-For the comparative six months ended June 30, 2020, the Company's results do not include any results from Novum in Abbotsford, BC as the acquisition was completed on July 20, 2020, all other location are included for the full comparative period.
+The Company's results for the three and six months ended June 30, 2022 include full period results from all locations other than Hi-Tec, which was acquired February 28, 2022.
+For the comparative three and six months ended June 30, 2021, all locations other than Hi-Tec are included for the full comparative period.